 But the compound "was not on our radar" since then, the official said.

 The government of Pakistan has categorically denied any knowledge of the raid before it took place.

 No base within Pakistan was used by US forces, the ministry of foreign affairs said in a statement.

 It went on: "US helicopters entered Pakistani airspace making use of blind spots in the radar coverage due to hilly terrain."

-However, the ministry defended the ISI, saying: "As far as the target compound is concerned, ISI had been sharing information with CIA and other friendly intelligence agencies since 2009."'Caught by surprise'
+However, the ministry defended the ISI, saying: "As far as the target compound is concerned, ISI had been sharing information with CIA and other friendly intelligence agencies since 2009."

 Bin Laden, 54, was the founder and leader of al-Qaeda.
 He is believed to have ordered the attacks on New York and Washington on 11 September 2001, as well as a number of other deadly bombings.

 The ISI official gave new details of the raid, saying Bin Laden's young daughter had said she saw her father shot.